securitytxt/security-txt/draft-foudil-securitytxt.md

 As per section 4 of {{!RFC2142}}, there is an existing convention of using the <SECURITY@domain> email address for communications regarding security issues.
-That convention provides only a single, email-based a channel of communication for security issues per domain, and does not provide a way for domain owners to publish information about their security disclosure policies.
+That convention provides only a single, email-based channel of communication for security issues per domain, and does not provide a way for domain owners to publish information about their security disclosure policies.